MaciejSzulgacz/WorkersApp/README.md

 ### Introduction ###

 This application is workers database.
-By downloading the report in .csv format, you can check the average age for the professions covered by employees.
+By downloading the report in .csv format, you can check the average age for the professions covered by workers.

 ### Technology stack ###

-Python 3.8.10, Django, Docker, Git
+Python 3.8.10, Django 4.0, Docker, Git

 ### Requirements ###